staking-foundation/docs/docs/12-lido.md

 # Diva vs Lido

-Both Diva and Lido are Liquid Staking protocols, allowing stakers to easily stake their ETH and use it in Defi.
+Both Diva and Lido are Liquid Staking solutions, allowing stakers to easily stake their ETH and use it in Defi.

 The main difference is in their security and trust components.